Universal channel coding for general output alphabet: Method of types and universal encoder

 such that the empirical distributions of $E_{n,P,R}(1),\ldots, E_{n,P,R}({M_n})$ are ${P}$ and the inequality

-holds for any ${x}^n \in \hat{\cal M}_n \subset T_{{P}}$ and any ${V} \in V({x}^n,{\cal X})$.
-Using the argument, we define our universal encoder $E_{n,P,R}$.
-Note that this encoder $\hat{\cal M}_n$ does not depend on the output alphabet because the employed Packing lemma treats the conditional types from the input alphabet to the input alphabet.
-Now, we transform the property (\ref{20}) to a more useful form.
+holds for any ${x}^n \in \hat{\cal M}_n \subset T_{{P}}$ and any ${\bV} \in V({x}^n,{\cal X})$. \fi Note that this encoder $\hat{\cal M}_n$ does not depend on the output alphabet because the employed Packing lemma treats the conditional types from the input alphabet to the input alphabet.
+Due to this property, as shown below, the decoding error probability is upper bounded by a polynomial times of the average of the decoding error probability under the random coding.
+Now, we transform the property (\ref{20}) to a form applicable to our evaluation.

 Using the encoder $\hat{\cal M}_n$, we define the distribution $P_{\hat{\cal M}_n}$ as